epfl-ada/ada-2023-project-onsecalme123/README.md

 ### Review Sentiment Analysis

-In this section, we want to evaluate the emotional impact movies for each event had.
-For this we analyzed users written movie reviews (imported in dataset ```Reviews```) using sentiment analysis.
-We removed all Movies not containing reviews and checked for unexplained entries.
-To perform the sentiment analysis, we imported lists of words with positive and negative sentiment correlation (available at: XXX).
+In this section, we aim to evaluate the emotional impact that movies for each event had.
+For this, we analyzed users' written movie ```Reviews``` using sentiment analysis.
+We removed all movies not containing reviews and checked for unexplained entries.
+To perform the sentiment analysis, we imported lists of words with positive and negative sentiment correlation.
 We have two possibilities to analyze the reviews: either we use the ``` Review Detail```(complete review) or the ```Review Summary``` (Filtered keywords from reviews).
-We decided to use the ```Review Summary``` column, as for those there is a greater variance between the positive and negative emotion ratio, which we evaluated by performing a PCA.
-On the positive and negative emotion ratios over the years for each event we performed a linear regression to analyze its tendencies.
+We decided to use the ```Review Summary``` column, as for those there is a greater variance between the positive and negative emotion ratio, which we evaluated by performing a ```PCA```.
+On the positive and negative emotion ratios over the years for each event we performed a ```linear regression``` to analyze its tendencies.

 ## Steps for the Future 💫